Dunkirk (1958 film): Plot

 Binns and his men spend the night in an abandoned farmhouse, but at dawn, a German unit arrives; in the ensuing firefight, Bellman is badly wounded.
 The men escape, but Binns is forced to leave Bellman behind so he can receive medical attention.
 Later, after slipping past a German camp under cover of darkness, they stumble upon an RAF lorry, manned by Airmen Froome and Pannet, and go with them to Dunkirk, where Allied troops are being subjected to regular aerial bombing and strafing.
 Binns and his men manage to board a ship, only for it to be bombed as it departs; they are forced to jump overboard as it sinks.
 Their prospects of rescue are made worse by the Admiralty's decision to withdraw its destroyers.
-Ramsay argues against the withdrawal, and the Admiralty reluctantly agrees to send them back.
+Ramsay argues against their withdrawal, and the Admiralty reluctantly agrees to send them back.

 Foreman and Holden ferry many soldiers to the larger vessels, but Foreman's boat is sunk by a bomber, killing Joe.
 Foreman is picked up by Holden.
 With harbour operations no longer possible, thousands of Allied troops gather on the beaches.
 In the next attack, Barlow is wounded and taken to an aid station.
 Herons engine breaks down just off the beach.
 While Russell, a motor mechanic in civilian life, effects repairs, Foreman and Frankie go ashore to survey the scene.
 Next day, during church parade, Foreman is killed in an aerial attack.
 Russell completes his repairs, and Binns' group and six more soldiers board.
 Holden sets sail for home.
 At sea, the engine breaks down again and the boat drifts towards the German-held port of Calais.
 Fortunately, they are spotted by a destroyer and taken back to England.